bullet-db/bullet-db.github.io/docs/ws/api.md

     ]
 }
 ```
-*Multiple top level relational filters behave as if they are ANDed together.*
+*Multiple top level relational filters behave as if they are ANDed together.* This is supported as a convenience to do a bunch of ```AND```ed relational filters without having to nest them in a logical clause.

-### Projections
+## Projections
 Projections allow you to pull out only the fields needed and rename them (renaming is being supported in order to give
 better names to fields pulled out from maps).
 If projections are not specified, the entire record is returned.
 If you are querying
 for raw records, you can use projections to help reduce the load on the system and network.